-There are two options that are important.
-The first is an checkbox called "Write Incremental Synthesis".
-Turning this on will write incremental synthesis information to the post-synthesis checkpoint.
-This is a pre-requisite for running incremental synthesis.

-The other option is called "Incremental Synthesis", which describes how Synthesis will run when it is used after already writing out results with incremental information in results.
-There are three options for this setting, demonstrated in the image below.
+- Write Incremental Synthesis check box: When you select this option, Vivado Synthesis writes incremental synthesis information to the post-synthesis checkpoint.
+This is a pre-requisite for running incremental synthesis. - Incremental Synthesis selection box: Use the Browse button to select which describes how Synthesis will run when it is used after already writing out results with incremental information in results.
+There are three options for this setting, demonstrated in the following figure.